DylanTuckey/MultiDriveWriter/README.md

 # MultiDriveWriter
 A python program to allow you to write a text file to multiple drives.
+Written by Dylan Tuckey